samcassdev/codewarschallenges/sumofallthemultiplesof3or5/README.md

 ## Learned

-In this codewars challenge, I learned how to make best use of for loops to find all of the numbers divisible by 3 and 5.
+In this codewars coding challenge, I learned how to make best use of for loops to find all of the numbers divisible by 3 and 5.